zarahz/MARL-and-Markets/README.md

 TODO
 - plot that show the CAP
     - mean reward/episode for a one agent environment training vs multi agent environments (i.e. 2 and 3 agents)
-    - amount of resettet fields per episode in a one agent environment training vs multi agent environments (i.e. 2 and 3 agents)
+    - amount of reset fields per episode in a one agent environment training vs multi agent environments (i.e. 2 and 3 agents)
 - start implementation of shareholder market
 -------------
 - fine tuning to achieve colored grid with one agent